ManoManoTech/loggia/ROADMAP.md

   - Hide some KVs from messages
   - Optionally quoted strings to distinguish between e.g. 1 and "1"
 - Support more and more custom things in our bundled JSONEncoder
-- Support for user injected filters either on the general handler or on some specific logger
+- Support for user-injected filters either on the general handler or on some specific logger
 - Support faster JSON encoders like `msgspec`, `orjson` and `ujson` when detected
 - Allow custom formatters to be loaded via fully qualified names
 - Allow custom presets to be loaded via fully qualified names